jostylr/write-web/src/save.md

 # [save](# "version: 0.1.0; saving assets")

-Our requirements:  `save.jostylr.com/user/repo/...` points to an upload into the ... folders of s3 in the repo of interest.
-This will store the files locally in that repo and sync to s3 for backup; part of the setup process will also do a reverse sync.
+Our requirements:  `save.jostylr.com/user/repo/...` points to an upload into the ... folders of the assets folder in the local repo.
+This will store the files locally in that repo and sync according to the instructions in the instruction file under "asset".

 Security.
 One option is to put a password for the folders.
 This would require cookie and sessions and be a bit of a hassle. ~~Instead, we will allow for uploads, but a file is quarantined until it appears on a manifest list.
 A file that already exists will have the new file versioned and quarantined until on the manifest.
 The versioning should be returned to the uploader along with another upload form. ~~